nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 498
 00:28:31,274 --> 00:28:36,643
-[SPEAKER_05]: you have one run going it's waiting on approval and if you did another release it wouldn't start that
+[SPEAKER_05]: you have one run going it's waiting on approval and if you did another release it wouldn't start that run

 499
 00:28:36,623 --> 00:28:38,105